Five steps to healthier soil, even in drought

 Minimize disturbance

-While some disturbance is unavoidable, minimizing disturbance events such as tilling and grazing builds healthier soils.
+While some disturbance is unavoidable, minimizing disturbance events such as tilling and over grazing builds healthier soils.

-Tillage is the primary culprit when it comes to disturbance, to the point that Hermann encouraged landowners to “stop the bleeding,” meaning tilling essentially bleeds the soil dry of key microbes and nutrients.
+Tillage is the primary culprit when it comes to disturbance, to the point that Herrmann encouraged landowners to “stop the bleeding,” meaning tilling essentially bleeds the soil dry of key microbes and nutrients.

 A rototiller, disc or chisel fractures earthworm tunnels and root channels, which increases what’s called “bulk density.”
-Bulk density causes the water spaces in the soil to shrink in size.
+Increased bulk density means the water spaces in the soil have decreased in size.

-This can lead to what Hermann referred to as a worst-case scenario where the soil has a flower-like consistency.
-He offered the example of a flower in vase on a tabletop.
-When the flower has a water droplet on it, the water simply beads up and rolls off the petals.

 Timely rotation is key to ensure the ground is neither undergrazed nor overgrazed.

-Note: Editor's Note: This story has been updated to reflect the correct spelling of Herrmann's name and his title, a description of bulk density, soil consistency and over-grazing's impact on the soil.